KartikMamodia/File_Sharing_System/README.md

 ---
 ## Future Scope
-* OPT system to conform the authentication of new user.
+* OTP system to conform the authentication of new user.